ccchen9762/OtterEngine/README.md

 # OtterEngine

-* This project using Assimp, make sure you install before compiling
+* This project using assimp + directxtk, make sure you install before compiling
     * a simple way to do
     ```
     git clone https://github.com/Microsoft/vcpkg.git